 20. What are your salary expectations?

 Always conduct extensive market research regarding the job you are applying for and find out the salary range prior to your interview.
 You can use websites such as Payscale and Glassdoor to approximate the salary range of such professionals based on your level of experience and location.

 Do not set the bar too high or again too low when indicating how much you ought to be compensated.
 You should also factor in your skill level, and the years of experience you have.

 Bonus question: What sets you apart from the other candidates?

 Although you may not face this question in most interviews, it is a question that’s gradually gaining popularity in graphic design interviews.
-This is definitely a trick question as you may not have any prior knowledge of how your competition is like.
+This is definitely a trick question as you may not have any prior knowledge of what your competition is like.

 However, this is an opportunity that you can use to highlight your strengths and special skills that can make you stand out as the perfect candidate.
 Apart from mentioning your technical and personal skills, you can also note your transferable skills.
 If you have niche expertise, then you can indicate it.

 Although this isn’t a comprehensive list of all the questions that you’d expect during a graphic design interview, these 20 questions and recommended modes of response will be a good starting point to get you prepared.
 The answers that the hirers will look for will often change depending on the company, and that’s why we did not include specific answers to the questions.
 However, our response guide will help keep you on the right track.

 We hope that this post will be helpful to help you ace your interview, whether for an in-house designer or as a freelance graphic designer.
 For now, focus more on polishing your resume and portfolio and face that interview with confidence.
 All the best!

 Q: Can I be given a task to work on during the interview?